Qampi/HTML-CSS/README.md

 .then () & .catch ()
         ADVANTAGE;
 -promises improve your code readability
+-To avoid Callbacks Hell make use of PROMISES
 3. ASYNC/AWAIT
 -Are built on top of promise
        USAGE: